guoqincode/Open-AnimateAnyone/README.md

 Training may be slow due to GPU shortage.😢

+It only takes a few days to release the weights.😄

 ## Note !!!
 This project is under continuous development in part-time, there may be bugs in the code, welcome to correct them, I will optimize the code after the pre-trained model is released!